 Please review the policies below prior to completing your registration.
-Copies of policies for current and previous semesters can be obtained by contacting the Director of Administration at firstname.lastname@example.org.
+Copies of policies for current and previous semesters can be obtained by contacting Kristin Selesnick, Director of Programs at email@example.com.

 The academic year is divided into two 16-week semesters: fall and spring.
 A flexible summer session is also offered.
 Registration enrolls a student for the entire semester.
 Instruction is not offered on a week-to-week basis, although new students are accepted throughout the year when space is available.